adowlingnz/file-analyser-utils/parquet/README.md

 - `--find '{"col1": value1, "col2": value2, ...}'`
   Find and print rows matching the specified column values (pass as a JSON string).

+- `--compare SECOND_FILE`
+  Compare the main file to a second Parquet file for schema and data equality.

 ### Examples

 **Show schema and field overview:**